MauroMardones/IN_BENTOS/README.md

 # IN_BENTOS

-Project European Union to know VME in Cadiz Gulf associated to Chamelea gallina fishery
+Project European Union to know VME in Cadiz Gulf associated to Chamelea gallina fishery.
+Main objective is calculate SAR and SOS regading ICES methodology